canopy-network/k8s-node-tester/go-scripts/genesis-generator/cmd/genesis/README.md

 - `ROOT_NODE_ID` - Replace with a root chain node's `id`

 **Optional Fields:**
 - `sleepUntil` - Unix epoch timestamp.
-If `sleepUntil` is set in the chain config (in seconds), this field will contain `time.Now() + sleepUntil` as an epoch.
+If `sleepUntil` is set in the chain config, this value is used directly as the epoch timestamp.
 The node will sleep until this time before starting.
-Omitted if not configured.
+Omitted if not configured or set to 0.

 **Root vs Nested Chain Config:**